SanicTK2/iidxguide/docs/b_hispeed.md

 ![normal hi speed](/assets/img/fhs/normal.jpg)

 Normal hi-speed is the default option as of BISTROVER.
 It is a good option for beginners.
 It is BPM-independent, and ranges from 1 to 20.
+In the game screen, before the song starts, or during the song, hold start and press a black key to increase or press a white key to reduce the speed.

 ## Classic hi-Speed

 ![classic hi speed](/assets/img/fhs/classic.png)

 Classic hi-speed is an option that is not accessible by default.
 It is a legacy option that can be enabled through the eamusement website.
 This is a BPM-dependent hi-speed option that was available beatmania IIDX in older versions instead of the normal hi-speed.
+In the game screen, before the song starts, or during the song, hold start and press a black key to increase or press a white key to reduce the speed.

 ## Floating Hi-Speed